 Erudite, funny… and full of passion for the subject. – Benslow Music Trust participant

 Katy Hamilton is a researcher, writer and presenter on music.
-She is one of the UK’s most sought-after speakers on music, providing talks for a host of organisations including the Wigmore Hall, Southbank Centre, BBC Proms, Ryedale Festival and Oxford Lieder Festival.
-In addition, she regularly writes programme notes for the Salzburg Festival, Leeds International Piano Competition and the Philharmonia Orchestra, and is a frequent contributor to BBC Radio 3 and BBC Music Magazine.
+She is one of the UK’s most sought-after speakers on music, providing talks for a host of organisations including the Wigmore Hall, Southbank Centre, BBC Proms, Ryedale Festival and Oxford International Song Festival.
+In addition, she regularly writes programme notes for the Salzburg Festival, Pierre Boulez Saal (Berlin) and the Philharmonia Orchestra, and is a frequent contributor to BBC Radio 3 and BBC Music Magazine.

 Katy is a co-editor and contributor to Brahms in the Home and the Concert Hall (Cambridge University Press, 2014), Brahms in Context (Cambridge University Press, 2019) and German Song on Stage (Indiana University Press, 2020).
 She has written chapters for 30-Second Classical Music, a number of other music history books for the general reader, and score prefaces for the ‘Repertoire Explorer’ series published by Jürgen Höflich, which seeks to make lesser-known works of the nineteenth and early twentieth centuries available to a wider public.
-She also worked as Graham Johnson’s research assistant for his monumental Franz Schubert: The Songs and their Poets (Yale University Press, 2014)
+She also worked as Graham Johnson’s research assistant for his monumental Franz Schubert: The Songs and their Poets (Yale University Press, 2014).
+And she has provided album liner notes for a range of international record labels.

 In addition to her research and presentation work, Katy has taught at the Royal College of Music, City Lit, the University of Nottingham and Middlesex University, working with students in performance workshops and music history classes.